jorgesarrato/galaxy_rag_project/README.md

 - **Verified Citations:** Instructed to include precise references to consulted documents.
 - **Stream Generation:** Improved latency feeling by printing each token right after generation.
 - **User Interface:** Gradio chatbot interface.
+- **Paper Selection:** If desired, you can choose specific papers to allow for retrieval.
+Only practical for small paper databases.

 ## Models